vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ### <a id="nsx-alb-license"></a> NSX Advanced Load Balancer: Licensing

-This document focuses on enabling NSX Advanced Load Balancer using the license model: **Enterprise License (VMware NSX ALB Enterprise)**.
+You can configure the license tier as NSX ALB Enterprise or NSX ALB Essentials for Tanzu as per the feature requirement.
+This document focuses on enabling NSX Advanced Load Balancer using **Enterprise Tier (VMware NSX ALB Enterprise)** license model.

 1. To configure licensing, go to **Administration** > **Settings** > **Licensing** and click on the gear icon to change the license type to Enterprise.